-When the name Don Baker is brought up to theatre organ enthusiasts, two words immediately flash through their minds ...
+When the name Don Baker is brought up to theatre organ enthusiasts, one word immediately flashes through their minds ...
+GREATNESS.

 His playing WAS greatness.